-The 22 frets and use a 9.5” radius is also relatively standard for Fenders, but this means that the neck is rounder than the Special Edition from the last section.
+The 22 frets and use of a 9.5” radius are also relatively standard for Fender guitars, but this means that the neck is rounder than the Special Edition from the last section.

 I think the Fender Player Series humbucking pickups sound good right out of the gate, but if you need something with a higher output and a specific EQ curve that you’re going for, you can always swap them out.
 I have another guide that recommends some excellent guitar pickups for metal here.

-Even with that in mind, this telecaster is versatile and totally suitable for metal, especially if you have a good amp, but of course, you can customize it to your liking – it’s just nice to be able to have the option to try other things.
+Even with that in mind, this telecaster is versatile and suitable for metal, especially if you have a good amp, but of course, you can customize it to your liking – it’s just nice to have the option to try other things.

 While the previous two Teles are excellent choices for metal guitar playing, I’d have to say the Fender Boxer Series Telecaster is one that was truly designed for players in this genre.

 The Fender Boxer guitars have some unique history behind them – they were initially introduced in the 1980s and were created in Japan, similar to how Fender created the HM Strats, presumably to compete with the other superstrat guitars that were growing in popularity.